PEP ### - Wheel Variants - extending platform awareness¶

 The Python wheel packaging format uses platform compatibility tags to specify wheel's supported environments based on Python version, ABI, and platform (operating system, architecture, core system libraries).
 These tags are not able to express features of modern hardware.
 This is particularly challenging for the scientific computing, artificial intelligence (AI), machine learning (ML), and high-performance computing communities, where packages are often built with specific hardware accelerations (e.g., NVIDIA CUDA, AMD ROCm), specialized CPU instructions (e.g., AVX512_BF16), or other system dependencies.

-This PEP proposes "Wheel Variants," a backward-compatible extension to the wheel specification (PEP 427 & 491).
-This extension introduces a mechanism for package maintainers to declare multiple build variants for the same version and standard compatibility tags (as defined by PEP 425, and later extended by PEPs 513, 571, 599, 600, 656, 730, 738) while allowing installers to automatically select the most appropriate variant based on system hardware and software capabilities and characteristics.
+This PEP proposes "Wheel Variants," an extension to the binary distribution format specification.
+This extension introduces a mechanism for package maintainers to declare multiple build variants for the same package version, while allowing installers to automatically select the most appropriate variant based on system hardware and software capabilities and characteristics.
+More specifically, it proposes:

-• A variant provider plugin interface allowing to dynamically detect platform attributes and recommend the most suitable wheel.
+A variant provider plugin interface allowing to dynamically detect platform attributes and select the most suitable wheel.

 Most of the definitions are borrowed from PEP 440